 Investigation of the historical significance, stylistic and technical aspects, and performance problems in solo keyboard repertoire from Chopin to the present.
-(PR: MUS 216 and 4 semesters advanced applied piano.
+(PR: MUS 212 amd 214 and 4 semesters advanced applied piano)

 450 Guitar Literature.
 2 hrs.

 A survey of the literature for guitar from c.
 1400 to the twentieth century.
 (PR: Permission)